microsoft/azure-devops-extension-sample/README.md

 This sample adds pills to the title of the Pipeline definition (Runs) page.

+## QueryParamsHandler

+This sample adds a service that gets loaded on any page whenever a "showMyPanel" query parameter is present in the URL when any page is loaded.
+The startup service shows the custom panel from the Panel sample, using an optional "myPanelTitle" query parameter as the panel title.

 ## RepositoryActions

 This sample adds a "Sample repository action" menu item to the repository picker in the header of code hub pages.
 If a "href" property is provided, clicking on the action will navigate to the given url.
 If a "uri" is provided, that code will be executed when the action is clicked.